Union County

 E8 Core Team

-Karen Hicks, Lead Facilitator, El Dorado-Union County Chamber of Commerce
+Karen Hicks, El Dorado-Union County Chamber of Commerce

 Tyler Turner, United Way of Union County